Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 The Metadata Adapter inherits from the reusable [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java) and just adds a simple support for message submission.
 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.

+**NOTE: At this stage, the demo is based on a version of LS Java Adapter SDK that is currently available only as a prerelease.
+Skip the notes below and refer to the "for_Lightstreamer_5.1.2" tag for a demo version suitable for building and deploying.**
 <!-- END DESCRIPTION lightstreamer-example-chat-adapter-java -->

 ## Install